Cloud4Wi-Create/geosdk/use-cases/home-work/index.md

 # Home and Work Location

 Home and Work Location respectively represent the geographical location where a User presumibly resides and works.
-This information is periodically recomputed for each device by GeoUniq Analytics platform.
+This information is periodically recomputed for each device by Cloud4Wi platform.
 However, no temporal information is kept for this kind of [Resource Classes](/overview.md#resources), meaning that no history of the identified Home/Work location is associated to *Devices*.
 Instead, for each *Device*, only the current Home/Work location(s) are provided.